Guardian ad Litem Explained

 Will the GAL Favor One Parent Over the Other?

-That said, their report may highlight differences if one parent offers more stability or involvement.
-What matters most is how each parent supports the child.
-GALs tend to notice when:
+That said, a GAL’s report may highlight meaningful differences between households if one parent provides more consistency, stability, or involvement.
+What matters most is how each parent supports the child’s needs.

 - A parent provides a consistent, healthy home